Abrar0204/kontest/README.md

 # Kontest

 Kontest is an Event Organinsing Application made with **Flutter & Firebase**.
 With this an user can create events, join events, invite people through Whatsapp and win prize money.
-This app is to be integrated with Payments via Stripe and Event Recommendation System
+This app is to be integrated with Payments via Stripe and Event Recommendation System is to be implemented.

 ## Getting Started